PDOK/mapserver-docker/README.md

 ### base image

-The best example for this is the [Dockerfile.NL](/Dockerfile.NL) in this repository.
-This Dockerfile uses the main Dockerfile as a base image copies specific geodetic grid files and overwrites the default espg with a tuned one for the Netherlands.
+The best example for this is the [Dockerfile NL target](./Dockerfile) in this repository.
+This uses the main layer ("service") as a base, copies specific geodetic grid files and overwrites the default espg with a tuned one for the Netherlands.